pyjamabrah/pyjamabrah/content/products/library/index.md

             preview: "0KQ9lhihaKs"
           - chapter: "Jegan | Automotive Embedded Software, Autosar and Opportunities"
             type: "video"
+          - chapter: "Hardik | How he became a PCB designing"
+            type: "video"
         - section: "Tech Syncs - Workshops on ad-hoc topics"
           id: "tech-syncs"
           description: "Live Tech Syncs with learners every once in a while where we discuss ad-hoc topics relating to Firmware and System Software Engineering."